elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range.md

 url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
 score: -1.0
 related_article1:
-    id: 168333
+    id: 168332
+    title: >-
-    title: What is the equation of a tangent line to a curve at a given point?
+        How do you calculate the instantaneous rate of change of a function at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
+    url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 related_article2:
-    id: 168338
+    id: 168337
-    title: What is a partial derivative and how is it calculated for functions of several variables?
+    title: >-
+        State the Fundamental Theorem of Calculus and explain its significance.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
+    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
 related_article3:
-    id: 168338
+    id: 168329
-    title: What is a partial derivative and how is it calculated for functions of several variables?
+    title: >-
+        What are the limit laws and how are they used to calculate limits?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
+    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
 related_article4:
-    id: 168333
+    id: 168336
-    title: What is the equation of a tangent line to a curve at a given point?
+    title: >-
+        How do you approximate the area under a curve using definite integrals?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
+    url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
 related_article5:
-    id: 168326
+    id: 168330
-    title: How do you compose two functions and what are the properties of composite functions?
+    title: >-
+        Describe the geometric interpretation of a derivative.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
+    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
 ---

 &nbsp;